postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/public-workspaces.md

 ---

 [Public workspaces](https://blog.postman.com/public-workspaces-why-we-created-them-what-you-can-do/) enable you to collaborate on entities with anyone across the world.
-Before you create a public workspace, navigate to [team profile settings](https://postman.postman.co/settings/team/general) and enable your public team profile.
-This will ensure your team's profile will show up on the Public API Network.
+Before you create a public workspace, navigate to your [team profile settings](https://postman.postman.co/settings/team/general) and enable your public team profile.
+This will ensure your team's profile will show up on the [Public API Network](/docs/publishing-your-api/add-api-network/).

 <img alt="Enable team profile" src="https://assets.postman.com/postman-docs/enable-public-profile-url.jpg"/>